-Call for articles for Spring 2021 issue and beyond:
+Call for articles for Fall 2021 issue and beyond:

 To assure the committee continues to serve the needs of ANSS members, we ask that you forward resource review suggestions or resources questions to the committee.
 If you wish to write a resource review or suggest an author, include this in the information shared.